José Santiago (1960s pitcher): Boston Red Sox

-Although Santiago lost both of his World Series decisions to the St. Louis Cardinals and compiled an ERA of 5.59, he began the 1968 campaign in the Boston rotation, compiling a 9–4 record with a 2.25 ERA in 18 starts before an elbow injury ended his season.
-After that, he appeared in only 18 more games during 1969 and 1970, and never won another major league game.
+Although Santiago lost both of his World Series decisions to the St. Louis Cardinals and compiled an ERA of 5.59, he began the 1968 campaign in the Boston rotation.
+He compiled a 9–4 record with a 2.25 ERA in 18 starts before an elbow injury, resulting from a collision with his catcher Mike Ryan, ended his season and derailed his career.

+In 1969, he reinjured his elbow in spring training and had elbow surgery.
+He began 1969 with the Triple-A Louisville Colonels, going 7–4 with a 3.62 ERA.
+After that, however, he appeared in only 18 more major league games with the Red Sox during 1969 and 1970, pitching only 19 innings, and never won another major league game.
+He did not play for the Red Sox in 1971, but played in 32 games at Louisville, going 7–6 with a 4.08 ERA.

-Santiago ended his majors career with 163 appearances, 34 victories and 29 losses and an ERA of 3.74.
+Santiago ended his major league career with 163 appearances, 34 victories and 29 losses and an ERA of 3.74.
 He also was selected to the 1968 MLB All-Star Game.

+Winter baseball and manager

-In 1979, Santiago managed in a short-lived Class AAA circuit, the Inter-American League, as skipper of the Puerto Rico Boricuas.
+From 1972 to 1975, he played winter baseball in Puerto Rico, and played Mexican League baseball in 1976.
+In 1979, Santiago managed in a short-lived Triple-A circuit, the Inter-American League, as skipper of the San Juan Boricuas.
 His club won 16 of 55 games (.291), ending sixth and last in the six-team league, and folded June 17.
 Thirteen days later, the entire league shut down.

+Personal life

+In 1980, he founded a boys baseball school in Puerto Rico, the Academia Beisbol Palillo Santiago, which he ran for 10–15 years; and was highly involved in Little League baseball in Puerto Rico.

-After he retired, Santiago became a longtime play-by-play announcer for the Cangrejeros de Santurce of the Liga de Béisbol Profesional Roberto Clemente.
+After he retired, Santiago became a longtime play-by-play announcer, and general manager, for the Cangrejeros de Santurce of the Liga de Béisbol Profesional Roberto Clemente (the Santurce Crabbers), and was also the voice of the Senadores de San Juan (five years) and the Gigantes de Carolina (2004–2006).
 For some time during the 1980s, Santiago was also a boxing promoter in Puerto Rico; several of his boxing promotions were televised locally.
 He was also a professional wrestling announcer during the 1980s.